 Charlotte Perkins Gilman’s The Yellow Wallpaper is a semi-autobiographical short story of a woman’s mental demise as she is forced to endure a period of lonely isolation, told through a series of chilling journal entries.

-Following a bout of postpartum psychosis, an unnamed woman is prescribed bed rest by her physician husband.
-The couple rent an old mansion in the countryside, and she is trapped in an upstairs nursery with loathsome yellow wallpaper that slowly takes over her mind.
-She’s banned from working or writing and does so secretly while commenting on society’s complex patriarchal oppression, recounting her slow turn to insanity through a string of unsettling diary entries.
+Following a bout of postpartum psychosis, an unnamed woman is banned from working or writing.
+She does so secretly while commenting on society’s complex patriarchal oppression, recounting her slow turn to insanity through a string of unsettling diary entries.

-Francis Thurston is sorting through the notes of his late grand-uncle, a renowned professor of Semitic languages, when he stumbles across chilling evidence related to the existence of a cult that worships an ancient demonic god.
-As he follows the horrifying connections made by his grand-uncle, he begins to realise the horror and madness that lies in waiting for the world.
+Francis Thurston is sorting through the notes of his late grand-uncle, when he stumbles across chilling evidence related to the existence of a cult that worships an ancient demonic god.
+As he follows the horrifying connections, he begins to realise the horror and madness that lies in waiting for the world.

 Oscar Wilde’s only novel, The Picture of Dorian Gray, is an enduring masterpiece of gothic horror, exploring the corruption of humanity, our desire to sin, and the extremes vanity will lead us to.

-Young, handsome, and privileged, Dorian Gray has his portrait painted by the talented Basil Hallward.
-When Sir Henry Wotton convinces Dorian of the need to indulge in one’s own vanity and to take advantage of his good looks, the young man makes a wish that could become his downfall when he exchanges his soul for eternal youth.
-As Dorian lives out a selfishly decadent lifestyle, he remains the picture of a perfect gentleman to those around him, but his portrait displays the consequences of ageing and sinful existence.
+Young, handsome, and privileged, Dorian Gray has his portrait painted and makes a wish as he exchanges his soul for eternal youth.
+As Dorian lives out a selfish and decadent lifestyle, he remains the picture of a perfect gentleman, but his portrait displays the consequences of his sinful existence.

-Condemned by the media for its sexual content and horrifying imagery when it was first published, The Great God Pan is a mesmerisingly dark novella by Arthur Manchen, often regarded as one of the best horror stories ever written.
+Condemned by the media for its sexual content and horrifying imagery when it was first published, The Great God Pan is a mesmerisingly dark novella by Arthur Machen, often regarded as one of the best classic horror stories ever written.

-The book begins with Dr. Raymond and his attempts to perform a highly dangerous experiment on a young woman named Mary so that she may make a connection to the spiritual world.
-His friend Clarke witnesses the horrifying brain surgery from which Mary awakes in awe, claiming to have been in the presence of the great god Pan.
+Dr. Raymond’s patient Mary awakes from a horrifying brain surgery in awe, claiming to have been in the presence of the great god Pan.
 But Mary quickly deteriorates, and what follows are many strange, and often deathly, events.

 Robert Louis Stevenson’s prolific gothic thriller, Strange Case of Dr. Jekyll and Mr. Hyde, is a story of the struggle between good and evil as a doctor slowly descends into madness.